NecdetAlpmen/NecdetAlpmen.github.io/README.md

 # My personal website

-A professional personal website built with Next.js and TypeScript, showcasing work, books, and blog posts.
+A professional personal website built with Next.js and TypeScript, showcasing work, books, and interests.